Crowmoore/WPF-Backlog/README.md

 I, Joel Kortelainen, am a 2nd year software engineering student at Jamk University of Applied Sciences.

-## How do you even use the Backlog
+## How do you even use the Backlog?

 Using the application is as simple as riding a tricycle.
 Start the application and click the button labeled 'Register'.
 Still with me?
 Good!
 Now comes the hard part; you need to come up with a clever username and also a password but that's not all.
 You also need